The Solstik Project is a globally-focused, connected-culture initiative that supports civic, economic, and cultural development efforts.

 Derran received ENMU’s inaugural Award of Excellence for overall collegiate achievement and was the 1995 Outstanding Public Relations Student of the Year.
 He received the Sigma Alpha Epsilon fraternity National Besser Lindsey Award, which recognizes achievement in scholarship, athletics and fraternity.
 Derran was an NCAA football linebacker and team captain.
 His team won the Lone Star Conference Championship in 1991.

 Derran has applied his masters-level education throughout his 20+ year career in the communications and Public Relations (PR) industry.
 He has extensive experience as a consultant to Federal agencies, such as the Department of Defense and the Department of Veterans Affairs.
 He worked in the education field for the National Education Association and Guilford County Schools in North Carolina.
-Projects he worked on received awards from Harvard University’s Kennedy School of Government and the National School Public Relations Association.
+Projects he worked on received awards from Harvard University’s Kennedy School of Government, the Public Relations Society of America, and the National School Public Relations Association.
 Visit his consulting services website for more information.

 Derran has been a regular contributor to Child Fund, the Smithsonian National Museum of African American History and Culture, and Bread for the City.
 He donates music, video, and photography production to SkateFest of Fairfax, VA, which raises funds for the Children’s National Medical Center.
 He also served on the Boards of the North Carolina School Public Relations Association, Reading Connections adult literacy non-profit, and the Action Greensboro economic development group.